 Sitting on your ass is not the equivalent of freezing when things do not go as they should.
 Along with acting with fierce decisiveness, you should make calculated decisions that allow keeping playing your game.

 No matter how much conviction you have on the path you’re on or the idea you’re having, you have to position size your effort (or money) so that even if you suffer the maximum loss expected, you can take the loss and move on.
+The Kelly Criterion is a valuable lesson here.

 When Urging To Plan Ahead, Stay Flexible

-Eschew the master plan, remain cognitively flexible, and steer the boat toward your purpose every day.
+Eschew the master plan, remain cognitively flexible and steer the boat toward your purpose every day.
 In William Thorndike’s The Outsiders, Henry Singleton was quoted as follows.

 I know a lot of people have very strong and definite plans that they’ve worked out on all kinds of things, but we’re subject to a tremendous number of outside influences and the vast majority of them cannot be predicted.
 So my idea is to stay flexible.